 In Europe, the populations of wych elm have been drastically reduced by Dutch elm disease, caused by sac fungi, belonging to the genus Ophiostoma (formerly called Ceratocystis).
 These fungi are natives of Asia, where local elm species are resistant to the disease.
 However, this is not the case in Europe and North America, where the disease is epidemic.

 The spores of these fungi are transmitted to the elms by bark beetles, belonging to the genus Scolytus, in America also the genus Hylurgopinus.
 In northern Europe, two species of these beetles occur, large elm bark beetle (Scolytus scolytus) and small elm bark beetle (S. laevis).
 These beetles live in the treetops, and if they land on an elm, which is infected with Dutch elm disease, the spores of the fungus attach to them during their feeding.

 When females are about to lay eggs, they creep down to the trunk, or a larger branch, in which they gnaw into the soft layer between the bark and the wood, where they produce an egg-laying tunnel.
 When the eggs hatch, the larvae tunnel further into the wood, gnawing long feeding tunnels, which create beautiful patterns in the wood.
 When the female has laid eggs, she will seek out other elms, hereby spreading the spores of the fungus.
 Almost all elms, which are infected with the disease, die within one year.

-The effect of elm disease on a large growth of elms is related elsewhere on this website, see Vorsø on my mind: Expanding wilderness.
+The effect of elm disease on a large growth of elms is related on the page Vorsø on my mind: Expanding wilderness.